cliffordaustin/cnn-thesis/README.md

 This project was developed and tested using Google Colab.
 It’s recommended to run the project in Colab for the best experience.

 ## Results
-The model achieved an accuracy of 97% after training for 100 epochs.
+The model achieved an accuracy of over 97% after training for 100 epochs.

 ## References
 All references related to this project are included in the `thesis.pdf` document.